mattdev-sh/mattdev-sh/README.md

 ---

 ### 🚀 Who am I?
-I am an IT professional with over **10 years of experience** in software development.
-Currently, I serve as **IT Technical Manager** at Naica SC, where I lead innovative projects by merging software development with digital strategy.
+I'm an IT professional with over **10 years of experience** in software development.
+I'm currently the IT Technical Manager at Naica SC, where I drive innovative projects by integrating software development with digital strategy.
+In addition, I work as a freelancer, providing IT consulting and custom software solutions.

 💡 **Key Skills:**
 - 🔹 **Front-end:** React, TypeScript, Tailwind CSS